Acacia longifolia: Distribution

 It has become naturalised in the south west of Western Australia in coastal areas extending from around Perth in the north down to around Albany in the south.
-It is thought to have introduced by escaping from gardens and being used in restoration plantings.
-Control methods include hand pulling seedlings and ringbarking or using glyphosate on older plants.
+It is thought to have been introduced by escaping from gardens or being used in revegetation plantings.
+Control methods include hand pulling seedlings, ringbarking, or cutting the plant down and painting the stump with glyphosate.

 Uses

 Acacia longifolia is widely cultivated in subtropical regions of the world.
 Its uses include prevention of soil erosion, food (flowers, seeds and seed pods), yellow dye (from the flowers), green dye (pods) and wood.
 The flower colour derives from the organic compound kaempferol.
 The tree's bark has limited use in tanning, primarily for sheepskin.
 It is useful for securing uninhabited sand in coastal areas, primarily where there are not too many hard frosts.
 In Tasmania the ripening pods were roasted and the seeds removed and eaten.

 Cultivation

-The shrub is available commercially and can be propagated by seed scarification or boiling water treatment.
+Despite its weed potential outside its normal range, the shrub is available commercially and can be propagated by seed scarification or boiling water treatment.
 It is regarded as an attractive, hardy, fast-growing species suitable as a hedge plant or for screening.
 Suitable for hydroseeding work on banks where it will provide soil stabilization.
 Sydney golden wattle is well suited for low maintenance areas such as road batters, will grow in a range of soil types and is frost hardy.
 It is heavily used at present in Southern California as a street canopy tree, as it grows fairly quickly (reaching a height of five meters within a year or two of planting), tolerates drought, and is resilient even to the particularly brutal pruning practices associated with low-cost tree services.

-In Portugal the species is considered highly invasive in sand dunes and its cultivation is prohibited by law.
+In Portugal the species is considered highly invasive in sand dunes, and its cultivation is prohibited by law.